timy352/docxtoxml/README.md

 $rt = new WordPHP(true);
 ```

-## set the encoding - Only needed when viewing the XML files to ensure that the displayed coding matches that of the calling php script
+## Set the encoding - Only needed when viewing the XML files to ensure that the displayed coding matches that of the calling php script
 ```
 $rt = new WordPHP(true, 'encoding');
 ```